Michael S. Hart: Project Gutenberg

 During Hart's time at the University of Illinois, the computer center gave Hart a user's account on its computer system; Hart's brother's best friend was the mainframe operator and gave an account with a virtually unlimited amount of computer time; its value at that time has since been variously estimated at $100,000 or $100,000,000.
 Although the focus of computer use there tended to be data processing, Hart was aware that it was connected to a network (part of what would become the Internet) and chose to use his computer time for information distribution.
-Hart related that after his account was created on July 4, 1971, he wanted to "give back" by doing something that could be considered to be of great value and had had a copy of the United States Declaration of Independence, which he had been given at a grocery store after watching fireworks that evening.
+Hart related that after his account was created on July 4, 1971, he wanted to "give back" by doing something that could be considered to be of great value.
+He happened to have with him a copy of the United States Declaration of Independence, which he had been given at a grocery store after watching fireworks for the Independence Day celebration earlier that evening.
 He typed the text into the computer but was told that it would be unacceptable to transmit it to numerous people at once via e-mail.
 Thus, to avoid crashing the e-mail system, he made the e-text available for people to download.

 This was the beginning of Project Gutenberg as the first digital library.
 Hart began posting text copies of such classics as the Bible and the works of Homer, Shakespeare, and Mark Twain.
 As of 1987 he had typed in a total of 313 books in this fashion.
 Then, through being involved in the University of Illinois PC User Group and with assistance from Mark Zinzow, a programmer at the school, Hart was able to recruit volunteers and set up an infrastructure of mirror sites and mailing lists for the project.
-With this the project was able to grow much more rapidly.
+With this, the project was able to grow much more rapidly.

 The mission statements for the project were: